top of page

 03 frequently asked questions

-Chair upholstering involves removing the old fabric, and as necessary, making minor repairs; replacing the padding; and then applying new fabric.
+Upholstering involves removing old fabric, and as necessary, making minor repairs; replacing the padding; and then applying new fabric.
 Want to know more?
 Just call 941-779-5421, or email nadiawatts@yahoo.com.

 Is upholstery just another word for restoration?

 No. They're two distinct processes, although they share the goal of renewing or enhancing the appearance and functionality of furniture.
 Upholstery focuses specifically on the fabric and padding of furniture.
 Restoration, on the other hand, is a more comprehensive process that addresses both cosmetic and structural aspects of a piece.
-I am comfortable making minor repairs but do not work with damaged pieces.
+We are comfortable making minor repairs but do not work with damaged pieces.

 Do you provide fabric options, or do I need to provide my own?